GoodSync Connect Manual

 DavServer = No

-Yes: Server files via WebDAV protocol.
-Not recommended, use GSTP file server instead.
+If Yes, serve files via WebDAV protocol.
+Not recommended, use the GSTP File Server instead.

 DavPort = 22222